Apify PPE Pricing Explained: Pay Per Event Model, Strategy, and Code Examples

-How the 80/20 split works
+How the 80/20 revenue split works

-Setting your price in actor.json
+Setting PPE pricing in actor.json

 {